 Jan - 4.30: Feb - 5.30: Mar - 6.30: Apr - 7.30: May - 9.00: June/July - 9.30: Aug - 8.30: Sept - 7.30: Oct - 6.30: Nov/Dec - 4.30.

 For fire, ambulance or illegal activities - call 999.
 Our name boards will help you give the location.
 Alternatively if you ring 112 from a mobile phone it will automatically give your GPS position to the emergency services.
 If it is not urgent please ring 101.

 In the case of injured wildlife ring the RSPCA on 0300-1234-999.

-We would also be grateful if you would tell the FSW what has happened - e-mail: firstname.lastname@example.org or through the Contact Us page on this website.
+We would also be grateful if you would tell the FSW about it - e-mail: email@example.com or use the Contact Us page on this website.

 You will have heard the news about Ash die back in the UK.
 The Forestry Commission is currently carrying out surveys to establish its possible spread.
 To keep up to date and for further information about how to identify the disease please visit http://www.forestry.gov.uk/chalara.
 Now that the leaves have gone it will be difficult to identify affected trees, but once the trees are in leave again next spring your support in keeping an eye on them will be extremely helpful.

 If you find a suspect case, please report it to the following:

 Fera - tel: 01904 465625 - email: firstname.lastname@example.org

 Forestry Commission - tel: 0131 314 6414 - email: email@example.com